 Although it can be alluring to have a huge following and to try to engage with EVERYONE who does the same with you, there simply aren’t enough hours in the day to do it (unless you are outsourcing your social media management to JustLegal Marketing – hint, hint).
 Just like you focus your attention and energy on your core group of friends and family in the real world, consider doing the same on social media if you find you don’t have the time to devote to a large group.

 4) Take Short Breaks

-It’s OK to take a short break, but if you stay away too long, you will lose followers.
-Also, many of the folks who routinely engaged with you will stop because they don’t see that you are reciprocating.
-That’s fair after all.
+It’s OK to take a short break, but you will lose followers if you stay away too long.
+Also, many of the folks who routinely engage with you will stop because they don’t see that you are reciprocating.
+That’s fair, after all.
 Perhaps a better way is to take a break for a weekend here or every other day there.
 After all, if you worked hard to build up your social media presence, you may regret backsliding by going dark for weeks at a time.

 5) Use a Social Media Management Tool

 Of course, there is the popular service HootSuite for managing your social media feeds.
 I’m a fan of SEO products from LinkAssistant, so I tried their product BuzzBundle when it was still in beta, but it wasn’t ready for primetime.
-It seems they’ve worked out the kinks, and presently BuzzBundle does a good job of managing feeds including LinkedIn, Google Plus and Google Business Pages, Facebook Business Pages, and Twitter.
-Additionally, it has tools to measure your social media presence against your business competitors and to track keywords and topics.
+It seems they’ve worked out the kinks, and presently BuzzBundle does an excellent job of managing feeds including LinkedIn, Google Plus and Google Business Pages, Facebook Business Pages, and Twitter.
+Additionally, it has tools to measure your social media presence against your business competitors and track keywords and topics.
 It costs $199 plus an annual subscription of approximately $50 for updated algorithms.
-There is a free (limited) trial version that you can check out at http://www.buzzbundle.com.